Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20210201: The `TEST_RESONANCES` command will now disable input shaping if it was previously enabled (and re-enable it after the test).
+In order to override this behavior and keep the input shaping enabled, one can pass an additional parameter `INPUT_SHAPING=1` to the command.

 20210201: The `ACCELEROMETER_MEASURE` command will now append the name of the accelerometer chip to the output file name if the chip was given a name in the corresponding adxl345 section of the printer.cfg.